Thursday, July 7, 2016

 When they say it, most of us pretty easily write them off as a bunch of nut-jobs.

-But it cannot be denied that, in the space of less than a century, the wheat industry took something that had been synonymous with “nourishment” throughout man’s entire existence and turned it into poison.
+But it cannot be denied that, in the space of less than a century, the wheat industry took something that had been synonymous with “nourishment” throughout man’s entire existence and turned it into a commercial, rather than a nutritional, hero.
 Even more sinister is the fact that farmers have been incentivized to grow something that may be killing people.

 The rise in gluten intolerance is NOT because people are eating more wheat.
 The average American today eats about 130 pounds of wheat a year.
 The average American at the beginning of the twentieth century ate 225 pounds a year.